jucardwell/remote-sensing-hazards/syllabus.md

 ---

 ### Course Goals and Learning Outcomes
-Students will:
+By the end of the course, students will be able to:
-- Use JavaScript to access Google Earth Engine's API and manipulate and visualize gridded data products related to natural hazards/disasters
+- Understand the common environmental and social impacts of natural hazards and disasters, and how these impacts may evolve due to climate change.
-- Understand the history and development of the field of remote sensing, including more recent developments like critical remote sensing and existing data sources
+- Gain knowledge of key concepts in remote sensing, including radiometry, spectral signatures, and the electromagnetic spectrum, and appreciate the history and development of the field.
-- Become familiar with important topics in remote sensing, such as radiometry, spectral signatures, and the electromagnetic spectrum
+- Apply essential remote sensing analytical techniques, such as image classification, calculating indices, change detection, and machine learning methods, to real-world scenarios involving natural hazards.
-- Learn to apply common remote sensing analytical techniques, such as image classification, calculating indices, change detection, and machine learning techniques
+- Use JavaScript to access and manipulate Google Earth Engine's API for visualizing and analyzing gridded data products related to natural hazards and disasters.
-- Become familiar with the field of disaster studies and be able to apply remote sensing analytical techniques within this framework
+- Develop and refine effective techniques to present and interact with their analysis results, including through the use of Google Earth Engine Applications.
 ---

 ### Grade Breakdown